heatherhutchinson211/heatherhutchinson211.github.io/README.md

 ## Education
 - B.A., Mathematics | University of Nevada, Reno (_May 2023_)
-- Data Science and Visualizayion Bootcamp	| University of Califronia, San Diego (_May 2023_)
+- Data Science and Visualization Bootcamp	| University of Califronia, San Diego (_May 2023_)

 ## Projects